markbulgara/Codex-coding/README.md

 Any candidates whose URL or nearby text contains one of the provided keywords are listed once with a brief context snippet.

+### Motherless support

+When you point the scraper at `motherless.com`, it applies extra heuristics to surface videos that may not be discoverable via the site's search box:

+- Captures Motherless-specific 6-character video IDs from thumbnail links and containers with `data-video-id` attributes.
+- Associates nearby titles/alt text to each discovered video so your keywords can still match even if the page hides the text itself.
+- Combines the Motherless findings with the generic video detectors to avoid missing direct media URLs embedded on video pages.

+Provide the Motherless page (e.g., a gallery, user profile, or group) and the keywords you want; the tool will return matching video URLs whether or not they're searchable on the site.

 ## Working with local HTML

 For testing, you can scan a local HTML file by prefixing the path with `file://`: